Transforming Data with Power Query

 Transforming data with Power Query

-Looking for some cool scenarios to test the power of Power Query in terms of transformation I stumble upon a really cool post that Chandoo made a few weeks ago where he basically needed this:
+Looking for some cool scenarios to test the power of Power Query in terms of transformation I stumbled upon a really cool post that Chandoo made a few weeks ago where he basically needed this:

 (Image taken from Chandoo.org)

-he used a really cool formula as option #1 and for option #2 a VBA approach.
+He used a really cool formula as option #1 and for option #2 a VBA approach.
 Now it’s time to make an option #3 that I think will become your #1 option after you finish reading this!
 Sonrisa

 Step #1: Make this a table